Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 and $P_i$ is the fraction of the router probability allocated for expert $i$, \footnote[2]{A potential source of confusion: $p_i(x)$ is the probability of routing token $x$ to expert $i$. $P_i$ is the probability fraction to expert $i$ across \emph{all tokens} in the batch $\mathcal{B}$.}

 Since we seek uniform routing of the batch of tokens across the $N$ experts, we desire both vectors to have values of $1/N$.
-The auxiliary loss of Equation \ref{eq:total_loss} achieves encourages uniform routing since it is minimized under a uniform distribution.
+The auxiliary loss of Equation \ref{eq:total_loss} encourages uniform routing since it is minimized under a uniform distribution.
 The objective can also be differentiated as the $P$-vector is differentiable, but the $f$-vector is not.
-The final loss is multiplied by expert count $N$ to keep the loss constant as the number of experts varies since under uniform routing $\sum_{1}^N (f_i\cdot P_i) = \sum_{1}^N (\frac{1}{N}\cdot \frac{1}{N}) = \frac{1}{N}$.
+The final loss is multiplied by expert count $N$ to keep the loss constant as the number of experts varies since under uniform routing $\sum_{i=1}^N (f_i\cdot P_i) = \sum_{i=1}^N (\frac{1}{N}\cdot \frac{1}{N}) = \frac{1}{N}$.
 Finally, a hyper-parameter $\alpha$ is a multiplicative coefficient for these auxiliary losses; throughout this work we use an $\alpha=10^{-2}$ which was sufficiently large to ensure load balancing while small enough to not to overwhelm the primary cross-entropy objective.
+We swept hyper-parameter ranges of $\alpha$ from $10^{-1}$ to $10^{-5}$ in powers of 10 and found $10^{-2}$ balanced load quickly without interfering with training loss.